ts4nfdi/api-gateway/ReadMe.md

 ### Adding a New Database Schema

-To integrate a new database schema into the NFDI Federated Search Service, it's essential to not only update the YAML configuration but also to implement a new interface for handling the schema mapping.
+To integrate a new database schema into the API-Gateway, it's essential to not only update the YAML configuration but also to implement a new interface for handling the schema mapping.
 This ensures that the service can effectively communicate and translate data between the new database and the existing system.

 #### Steps to Integrate a New Database Schema:

 1. **Update YAML Configuration:** First, update the YAML configuration file to include the new database.
 This involves specifying the database connection details and any specific parameters required for the new data source.

-2. **Modify `DatabaseTransformer` Interface:** Implement modifications in the `DatabaseTransformer` interface located in the `org.semantics.nfdi.api` package.
+2. **Modify `DatabaseTransformer` Interface:** Implement modifications in the `DatabaseTransformer` interface located in the `org.semantics.api-gateway.api` package.
 This interface is crucial for defining the methods used to transform and construct responses from the database items.

 3. **Create a New Transformer Class:** Develop a new class that implements the `DatabaseTransformer` interface, similar to the existing `OlsTransformer` class.
 This class should contain the logic specific to the new database schema, handling how data items are transformed and how responses are constructed.